LongBu/AWS-SAP-C02-Study-Guide/README.md

   * By default, replication only supports copying new S3 objects after enabled by AWS S3 console
   * To enable live replication of existing objects, an AWS support ticket is needed to ensure replication is configured correctly
   * Can be used to copy large amounts of S3 data between regions or within regions

+##### S3 Batch Operations:
+  * Perform bulk operation on existing S3 objects in bulk:
+    * Modify metadata and/or properties
+    * Copy objects between buckets
+    * Encrypt un-encrypted objects
+    * Modify ACL, tags
+    * Restore objects from S3 Glacier
+    * Trigger λ functions to perform custom actions upon each object
+  * S3 Batch Operation job consists of a list of objects, the action to perform and any optional parameters
+  * S3 Batch Operations manages retries, tracks progress, sends completion notifications, generates reports etc.
+  * Can harness S3 Inventory to get a list of objects and harness S3 Select to filter objects supplied to the S3 Batch Job

 ##### S3 Sync Command:
   * Uses copy object APIs to copy objects between S3 buckets